Famous Anime Quotes in Japanese

 Definition: You are already dead // You are dead to me

-Despite its popularity, it holds a rather angry and foul tone to its meaning.
-It shows that the speaker holds a lot of resentment and anger toward the listener with this infamous quote.
+Would I use it in real life?
+Probably not.
+I think it’s only seen and used in anime.
+Despite its popularity, it has a rather angry and foul tone to it.
+It shows that the speaker has a lot of resentment and anger towards the listener with this infamous quote.

 Definition: Run away // Run for your life

-It is often used when the caller warns of other characters to run away or run for their lives.
-It serves as a cautious warning to save oneself.
+It is often used when the caller is warning other characters to run away or flee for their lives.
+It is used as a careful warning to save oneself.
+Run and save yourself!

 8. Daijobu kana (だいじょぶかな)